sourcegraph/about/blogposts/announcing-sourcegraph-3.2.md

   <small>Credit: <a href="https://twitter.com/rstevens">Rich Stevens</a></small>
 </p>

-*Sourcegraph is an open-source, self-hosted, cross-repository code search and navigation tool, with an efficient web interface and "feels-like-native" integration into your code host.
+*Sourcegraph is an open source, self-hosted, cross-repository code search and navigation tool, with an efficient web interface and "feels-like-native" integration into your code host.
 [Install or upgrade Sourcegraph](#install-or-upgrade).*

 [Developing Sourcegraph in the open](https://docs.sourcegraph.com/dev/open_source_open_company) with a [public product roadmap](https://docs.sourcegraph.com/dev/roadmap), and having a product used by tons of developers, means we receive a constant stream of feedback.
 A clear theme emerged: